mwilkin/lab-08-back-end/README.md

 ## Number and name of feature: #3 Weather

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 10:20am

-Finish time:
+Finish time: 11:30am

-Actual time needed to complete:
+Actual time needed to complete: 50 min

 ## Number and name of feature: #4 Errors

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 min

-Start time:
+Start time: 11:30

 Finish time: